 Frequently Asked Questions – Finding a Mortgage After Bankruptcy

-How much of a down payment will I need?
-Most likely a minimum of 20% .
-Possibly more and more is better.
+How much of a down payment will I need after a bankruptcy?

-Do I have to wait a few years before finding a loan?
-No, we work with lenders who will finance your loan just one day out of bankruptcy.
+You do not have to wait a few years to buy a house after a bankruptcy because we work with lenders who will finance your loan just one day out of bankruptcy.

 We are able to help you to find you a mortgage after a bankruptcy in the following states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.